 This short video shares the story of Ricky.
 After the birth of his child, Ricky found himself an 18-year-old sole parent living with his own parents.
 Ricky describes how he learned to be a single father and adjust to family life.

-This short video shares the story of Grace, a single mother of two young children, both of whom have a chronic illnesses.
-She explains how she survived being a teenage mother with the support of her mother and by being determined.
+This short video shares the story of Grace, a single mother of two young children, both of whom have a chronic illness.
+Grace talks about some challenges of being a young mother, and managing health care for her kids.
+Her mother has provided support, and this has helped Grace finish her studies.